 As a valued member of multiple high-profile trial teams, Mr. Mishra is strategic about scrutinizing the key facts and legal issues at stake for his clients, especially with regard to issues that will be critical at trial.
 Mr. Mishra has experience in all stages of the litigation process, from pre-complaint investigations to post-verdict briefings.
-His notable clients include Elon Musk, Tesla, Amazon, Bausch Health Companies Inc., Amgen, the city of Santa Monica, Peloton Interactive Inc. and T-Mobile.
+His notable clients have included Amazon, Monster Energy, Bausch Health Companies Inc., Amgen, Peloton, Endo Pharmaceuticals, the city of Santa Monica, and T-Mobile.

 During law school, Mr. Mishra spent his first summer working at the U.S. Attorney’s Office in the Eastern District of New York and externed during his third year with the Honorable Debra A. Livingston on the U.S. Court of Appeals for the Second Circuit.
 He was also named a Harlan Fiske Stone Scholar and served as notes editor for the Columbia Law Review.

 Before attending law school, Mr. Mishra worked as a legal analyst at Soros Fund Management in New York City.
 As an undergraduate, he was the recipient of the Jeffrey L. Pressman Prize for the best thesis in the field of American Politics and the Colby Government Prize for his performance as a government major.

 Representing a leading fitness technology company in federal court litigation and arbitration disputes.

 Representing a leading beverage manufacturer in various matters involving claims of false advertising, trade secret misappropriation, and trademark issues.